Enter your zip to

 Carpenter ants often favor insulation and inner walls but will make their way outward to siding as their colony expands.
 They typically prefer moist, rotting wood, so their presence can indicate a problem with decaying walls, too.
 Signs of an infestation include small piles of wood shavings produced as worker ants tunnel into the surface of the wood.
 You also might see the ants themselves — they’re small and black-colored and produce winged swarms during the warmer weather.
 Y

 ou can diagnose problems with carpenter ants yourself — insecticide baits for the nests can be bought at a home goods store.
 It will also pay to do some inspections of your attic vents and foundation — as well as around openings in your outer envelope and roof for pipes, chimney, and vents since these sites are common spots for nests.
-However, if the problem is expansive, it never hurts to hire a professional who can seek out nests for you.
+However, if the problem is expensive, it never hurts to hire a professional who can seek out nests for you.

 Powder Post Beetles